How do I upgrade my camera module?

 Follow these instructions to upgrade your Fairphone 2.

 For visual instructions, please check the iFixit guide.

 - Snap off the back cover from its rim

 - Take the battery out

-- Slide the display module off
+- Slide the display towards the bottom of the phone, and take it off

 - Take off the blue protection film off the new camera module

-- Reassemble your Fairphone back together
+- Reassemble your Fairphone

 - Insert the battery